alysiawon/Kickstarter-Analysis/README.md

 	We could filter it even more to see if this differs based on locations, parent categories or sub-categories.

-2. *Average donations of campaigns based on location or parent category*
+2. *Average donations of campaigns based on location and/or parent category*

 	Do locations and/or parent categories impact the average donation amount?
 With this table or graph, we could determine if certain locations or parent categories have a higher or lower average donation amount.